 The graph above is a comparison of two imprecise measures -- but the comparison can still be helpful.
 The blue bars show the number of home sales recorded in the HRAR MLS -- this does not include private sales that did not involve a Realtor, nor new home sales directly from a builder.
 The red bars show the number of recorded and then hitting 7% in October!
+Thankfully, mortgage interest rates started to trend down again in November 2022.
 The second graph follows the local unemployment rate, which has now returned to the typical 2% - 3% range after having peaked at 10.2% at the start of the pandemic.